t3kt/tctrl-max/docs/components.md

 | `setisfloat 0/1` | Sets whether the parameter is an integer (`0`) or a float (`1`).
 | `setvalue X` | Sets the current parameter value.
 If `setminlimit`/`setmaxlimit` have been specified the value is clamped to that range.
 This message triggers output from the parameter.

-#### Initialize dictionary structure
+### Initialize dictionary structure
-The initialization dictionary passed into tctrl-param-multi-core corresponds to a tctrl ParamSpec node with one or more ParamPart child nodes.
+The initialization dictionary passed into tctrl-slider corresponds to a tctrl ParamSpec node with type `float` or `int`.

 | Key | Equivalent input message | Notes |
 | --- | ------------------------ | ----------- |